 As shown, industrial park uses are limited to the western and northern portions of the community, with good access to I-15.
 Residential uses are shown on most of the remaining developable acreage.
-Community facilities supporting the primary industrial and residential uses are largely sited along the Cypress Canyon greenway, with particular emphasis on the Ranch Center at the head of the canyon.
+Community facilities supporting the primary industrial and residential uses are largely sited along the Cypress Canyon greenway, with particular emphasis on the Ranch Center at the head of the canyon and along Scripps Poway Parkway.
 The support uses include commercial centers, active recreation facilities, schools and religious buildings.